quackandcheese/PEAK-LocalMultiplayer/README.md

 2. Set `AppIdRealtime` to your Photon `Pun` application's App ID.
 3. Set `AppIdVoice` to your Photon `Voice` application's App ID.

+### 3. Steam App ID
+1. Go to Steam and right-click PEAK.
+2. Hover over "Manage" and click "Browse local files".
+3. In the opened folder (the PEAK game directory), create a new text document named `steam_appid.txt` containing the ID `3527290`.
+(This should be the only text inside the document.)

-### 3. Steam Launch Options
+### 4. Steam Launch Options

 > [!TIP]
 > If you use the Gale mod manager, you can just set your launch mode to Direct in the settings and skip this step.

-1. Go to Steam and right-click R.E.P.O.
+1. Go to Steam and right-click PEAK.
 2. Click "Properties..."
 3. In the General tab, you should see an input field called "LAUNCH OPTIONS"
 4. Put this for your launch options: